What Stage Of Dementia Is Sundowning? Understanding The Link And Managing Symptoms

 Light therapy may be another helpful strategy.
 Bright light exposure during the day can regulate the sleep-wake cycle and ease sundowning symptoms.
 In the late afternoon and early evening, ensuring good lighting can also minimize confusion from shadows and dim lights.

-Sleep and sundowning
+Sleep and symptoms of sundowning

 Individuals with dementia frequently struggle with sleep problems, which can intensify sundowning symptoms.
 Ensuring they get enough rest at night can help manage these symptoms.
 Promoting daytime activities and exercise can lead to better sleep.
 Additionally, avoiding caffeine and stimulating activities close to bedtime can be beneficial.